 Portugal has several emergency numbers, but the quickest way to get help is to call the European emergency number on 112.
 However, if you have nowhere safe to stay, you can call 144, the National Social Emergency Line (Linha Nacional de Emergência Social – LNES).
 They will refer you to a homeless or emergency shelter.
 Alternatively, the police can take you to an emergency room to access healthcare, if needed.

-Reporting sexual assault or abuse
+Reporting sexual assault or abuse in Portugal

 Support staff at APAV can accompany you through the process if you wish to report it.
 The organization makes the following recommendations if you have been sexually assaulted or abused: